mail-my-ballot/mail-my-ballot/README.md

 Each package has it's own `gulpfile.js`.

-### Runnign tasks
+### Running tasks
 To invoke the grunt file, run commands like
 ```bash
 yarn server gulp script --env developement --file src/script/fetchData.ts
 ```

-Check out the gulpfiles for more information.
+The command `yarn server gulp` and `yarn client gulp` run their respective gulpfiles.
+Check out the gulpfiles for more commands.

 ### Checking repo
 To check if the repo is working run the following four commands